symfund/ma35d1-build-environment/README.md

 # Building issues
 Usually, due to unstable network connection, this script often is executed unsuccessfully.
 Reexcuting this script again and again can make the build passed, but that is not recommended.

-If the script has synchronized the repository (repo sync --force-sync) without problem, open another terminal (press Ctrl + Alt + T or Ctrl + Shift + I) and follow the below steps to make the build passed.
+If the script has synchronized the repository (repo sync --force-sync) without problem, open another terminal (press Ctrl + Alt + T or Ctrl + Shift + T) and follow the below steps to make the build passed.

 **for EVB**
 ```bash